 The proposed decision of Commissioner Darcie L. Houck in this matter was mailed to the parties in accordance with Section 311 of the Public Utilities Code and comments were allowed under Rule 14.3 of the Commission's Rules of Practice and Procedure.
-Comments were filed on \\\\\\, and reply comments were filed on \\\\\\ by \\\\\.
+On September 12, 2024, the following parties filed opening comments: CforAT; Community Legal Services; the California Broadband & Video Association; SBUA; Cal Advocates; TURN; AT&T; and Tarana Wireless.
+On September 17, 2024, SBUA and the Small LECs filed reply comments.